 - British TV chefs such as Jamie Oliver and Gordon Ramsay are especially prone to this on their TV cooking shows. both will over-use superlatives continually to describe nice-looking, but perfectly ordinary, dishes that words like "incredible" and "superb" eventually lack significance.

-- This can be said about Christina Aguilera, whose habit of reminding the listener that she has a big, loud singing voice often drowns out the meaning of the song she's trying to sing.
+- This can be said about nearly any female singer who has the capability to belt, such as Christina Aguilera, Céline Dion, or Martina McBride, whose habits of reminding the listener that they have big, loud singing voices often drown out the meaning of the songs.

 - This is staple trope of several forms of Punk and Metal in which screaming or growling is the dominating vocal technique.
-At extreme cases the growling sounds like whispering and the distorted guitars sound like TV static.
+In extreme cases, the growling sounds like whispering and the distorted guitars sound like TV static.

 - Opera, especially Richard Wagner & Giuseppe Verdi.

 - Ludwig van Beethoven was a great offender, especially when emphasizing the end of certain symphonies.
 His fifth symphony screams exclamation when he ends it with a smashing final chord.
 And then he ends it again.
 And yet another time...

 - Erik Satie parodied this in one of his piano pieces, that seemingly had to finish no less than five times in different ways.